bakpakin/Fennel/reference.md

 (let [[a b c] [1 2 3]]
   (+ a b c)) ; => 6
 ```

+*(Since 1.5.0)*: If the left-hand side and the right-hand side are
+both table literals, the actual table allocation will be optimized
+away, and `a` will be bound directly to 1 without any allocation.

 If a table key is a string with the same name as the local you want to
 bind to, you can use shorthand of just `:` for the key name followed